Olympus E-M5 II vs Canon 5D Mark IV

 Feature comparison: Olympus E-M5 II vs Canon 5D Mark IV

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M5 II has an electronic viewfinder (2360k dots), while the 5D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the E-M5 II has a higher magnification than the one of the 5D Mark IV (0.74x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Olympus E-M5 II and Canon 5D Mark IV in connection with corresponding information for a sample of similar cameras.